 Once considered a luxury, computer-aided dispatching (CAD), is now the primary manner in which public safety communication centers manage information.
-The advantages of effective dispatching software go beyond the 911 center.
+The benefits of effective dispatching software go beyond the 911 center.
 CAD systems in law enforcement, Emergency Medical Services (EMS) dispatch software, and a host of other public safety uses clearly demonstrates the benefits of this technology.
 These benefits are realized through the innovative approach to software solutions available through 10-8 Systems.

 Benefits of CAD in Public Safety and 911 Communication Centers